M23 rebels attack military positions in eastern Congo | Law-Order

 M23 rebels attack military positions in eastern Congo

-GOMA, Democratic Republic of Congo, March 28 (Reuters) - H eavy fighting erupted overnight in eastern Democratic Republic of Congo when fighters from the M23 rebel group attacked army positions near the border with Uganda and Rwanda, a local official and a witness said on Monday.
+(Adds army statement) GOMA, Democratic Republic of Congo, March 28 (Reuters) - H eavy fighting erupted overnight and continued on Monday in eastern Democratic Republic of Congo when fighters from the M23 rebel group attacked army positions near the border with Uganda and Rwanda, a local official and a witness said.
+Congo's army confirmed the attacks and said the M23 were backed by Rwandan soldiers, two of whom it claimed to have captured.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)